 The 1st step in forming a captive is deciding on the domicile.
 The domicile of a captive is a state or offshore jurisdiction under which the captive is incorporated and licensed as an insurer.
 Although many captives were originally formed in Bermuda or the Cayman Islands, many states in the United States have adopted special laws favoring the formation of captive insurers.
 Vermont is the domicile of most of the captives domiciled in the United States.
 In 2013, more than 1000 captives were domiciled in the US.

 States and countries compete for the captive insurance business by enacting favorable laws.
-Nonetheless, the choice of domicile will be very important, since the captive will have to satisfy all the legal requirements.
-To maintain solvency, these requirements include a minimum amount of capital and a minimum surplus-to-premium ratio.
+Nonetheless, the choice of domicile is important, since the captive must satisfy all legal requirements.
+To maintain solvency, these requirements include a minimum of capital and a minimum surplus-to-premium ratio.
 Captives are a viable option only if at least $500,000 of premiums is expected to be paid into the captive annually.